anadhyanth/NeuroFusion-EEG-Seizure-Detection/README.md

 </p>

 # NeuroFusion-EEG-Seizure-Detection
 A hybrid deep learning framework for EEG seizure detection using numeric and image feature fusion.
-Designed from scratch using ML and DL approaches, the proposed model achieved 97.19% accuracy, outperforming existing methods through robust EEG feature extraction and classification. -->

-## Overview

-A hybrid deep learning framework for EEG seizure detection using numeric and image feature fusion.
 Designed from scratch using ML and DL approaches, the proposed model achieved 97.19% accuracy, outperforming existing methods through robust EEG feature extraction and classification.

 ---